SkypLabs/python4yahdlc/README.md

     cd python4yahdlc
     python3 setup.py install

+## Usage

+To generate a new HDLC data frame :

+    from yahdlc import *

+    frame = frame_data('hello world!')

+To generate a new HDLC ACK frame with a specific sequence number :

+    frame = frame_data('', FRAME_ACK, 3)

+The highest sequence number is 7 and the following frame types are available :

+* FRAME_DATA
+* FRAME_ACK
+* FRAME_NACK

+Note that when you generate an ACK or NACK frame, the payload is useless.

+To decode a received HDLC frame :

+    data, type, seq_no = get_data(frame)

 ## License

 This project is released under the [GPL version 3][3] license.
 The [yahdlc][1] library is released under the [MIT][4] license.